 Adjustable-rate RMBS are typically subject to periodic and lifetime interest rate caps.
 Periodic interest rate caps limit the amount an interest rate can increase during any given period.
 Lifetime interest rate caps limit the amount an interest rate can increase over the life of the security.
 Our borrowings typically will not be subject to similar restrictions.
 Accordingly, in a period of rapidly increasing interest rates, the interest rates paid on our borrowings could increase without limitation while caps could limit the interest rates on our adjustable-rate RMBS.
 This problem is magnified for hybrid adjustable-rate and adjustable-rate RMBS that are not fully indexed.
-Further, some hybrid adjustable-rate and adjustable-rate RMBS may be subject to periodic payment caps that result in a portion of the interest being deferred and added to the principal outstanding.
+Further, some hybrid adjustable-rate and adjustable-rate state result in a portion of the interest being deferred and added to the principal outstanding.
 As a result, we may receive less cash income on hybrid adjustable-rate and adjustable-rate RMBS than we need to pay interest on our related borrowings.
 These factors could reduce our net interest income and cause us to suffer a loss.